 The filmmakers give us a feast of images to hang on the wall.
 Using the magic hour, so many gorgeous shots of fields of grain, of harvesters, whelm us—seem to want to impart some deeper meaning among them.
 Chiefly, that all this natural, earthly beauty is wasted on (is so much bigger than) us mere mortals, with our petty schemes and greed.

 Malick underplays the inherent melodrama of the story.
 Rarely does he punch up moments of ecstasy or violence in ways familiar to us.
-Instead, he keeps the dialogue sparse.
+And he keeps the dialogue sparse.
 Manz provides a mostly improvised voiceover that may comment at angles to the events on screen.
 It grounds us in an observant child’s raw but (too?) enigmatic remembrance.
 Her attitude borders on indifference, on unknowing.
 She speaks of things she understands too well to explore further, and others she may never comprehend.

 All this amounts to a filmic experience I admire and recommend.
 Besides the awe-inducing cinematography, there’s a wistful Ennio Morricone score that gives the movie an extra residue, both childlike and forlorn.
 The actors—a set of faces that convey depths of emotion, without trying too hard—register.
 Gere and Adams are fine, doomed lovers.
 With a wiry sense of inner tension, Shepard makes a powerful impression.
 Manz, in one of her few appearances in a film, is extraordinary.
 The camera loves her.
 And her gaze possesses a fiery edge that never feels strained or false.